wovalle/tests-examples/README.md

-# tests-csharp-example
+# tests-examples
-This is a simple c# project to demostrate how powerful unit testing is.
+This project is intended to demostrate the power inside unit testing.

+It is divided in two projects: C# && tests.